Random sorting networks: edge limit

 We define the spacing $\widehat{\mathrm{Sp}}_{k,n}$ on the $k^\text{th}$ row of a sorting network of size $n$ as a random variable whose law is the distribution of $Y-a$ conditional on the event $\{s_a=k\}$. \end{definition} \begin{remark} As in Definition \ref{def:first}, the choice of $a$ does not affect the distribution of $\widehat{\mathrm{Sp}}_{k,n}$. \end{remark}

 Both definitions of the spacing have their own merits.
-Definition \ref{def:second} is the one preferred in theoretical physics and random matrix literature.
-However, a disadvantage of Definition \ref{def:second} is that it is hard to sample or observe $\widehat{\mathrm{Sp}}_{k,n}$, as it fails to be a random variable on the state space of all sorting networks; on the other hand, $\mathrm{Sp}_{k,n}$ is a function of a sorting network.
-The $n\to\infty$ limit of $\widehat{\mathrm{Sp}}_{k,n}$ is still connected to $\Tb_{\rm{FS}}(k)$ of Definition \ref{Definition_aGUE_small}, but in a slightly different way. \begin{thm} Fix $k\in \Z_{\ge 1}$.
+Definition \ref{def:second} is the one preferred in theoretical physics and random matrix literature, and it has been used implicitly in \cite{Rozinov}, which studies the scaling limit of the spacing of RSN on the $1^{st}$ row.
+However, a disadvantage of Definition \ref{def:second} is that it is hard to sample or observe $\widehat{\mathrm{Sp}}_{k,n}$, as it fails to be a random variable on the state space of all sorting networks; on the other hand, $\mathrm{Sp}_{k,n}$ is a function of a sorting network, and this is the definition used in \cite{GR} which studies the limiting behavior of RSN in the bulk.
+The $n\to\infty$ limit of $\widehat{\mathrm{Sp}}_{k,n}$ is still connected to $\Tb(k)$ of Definition \ref{Definition_aGUE_small}, but in a slightly different way. \begin{thm} Fix $k\in \Z_{\ge 1}$.
 We have the following convergence in distribution:

 where $\widehat{Z}_{k}$ is a positive random variable of density $\widehat{g}_{k}(x)$, $x>0$, given by